TanjilaBagawan7/kubernetes_latest/README.md

 # Kubernetes Latest Version Setup (1.24)
 Follow the below steps to install kubernetes cluster using Containerd as runtime environment in Centos 7 Operating System

-## VM requirements
+## VM Specifications
 1. Create Master and Worker node VMs based on the cluster requirements
 2. Minimum machine configuration would be 2 Core and 2 GB for all the instances
 3. Full network connectivity between all machines in the cluster (public or private network is fine)
 4. Unique hostname, MAC address, and product_uuid for every node

+## Preparing the hosts

-5. Update repository packages in all the instances
+1. Update repository packages in all the instances

     `   sudo yum update`

-6. Set hostname for master-node on master node instance.
+2. Set hostname for master-node on master node instance.

     `   sudo hostnamectl set-hostname master-node`

-7. Set hostname for worker-node on worker node instance
+3. Set hostname for worker-node on worker node instance

     `   sudo hostnamectl set-hostname worker-node`

-8. Update the /etc/hosts file in all instances
+4. Update the /etc/hosts file in all instances

     ~~~
     <master-node-ip> master-node
     <worker-node-ip> node1 worker-node
     ~~~

-9. Disable SELinux in all the instances and reboot machines.
+5. Disable SELinux in all the instances and reboot machines.

     ~~~
     sudo setenforce 0